ebeltramo96/arch-installer/README.md

 - the root password
 - change the default local user password

+Now select `Install` to move to the next view

 ### Start the installation

-Then press `ENTER` one last time to start the installation process
+At this point the partitions to encrypt are shown, if they are fine, press `ENTER` to start the installation process

 ## Reboot